Skip to main content

 node --version

-If it prints v22.x.x or higher you are ready.
-Otherwise, let the installer handle it or install via nvm / fnm first.
+If it prints v24.x.x or higher you are ready.
+Otherwise let the installer handle it, or install via nvm / fnm first.

 Step 1 — Install

 The installer script is the recommended path.
-It detects your Node version, installs or upgrades it if needed, installs the openclaw CLI globally via npm, and then launches the onboarding wizard.
+It detects your Node version, installs or upgrades it if needed, installs the openclaw CLI globally, and launches the onboarding wizard.

 curl -fsSL https://wednesdayai.dev/install.sh | bash

-pnpm requires an extra step to approve packages with native build scripts:
+pnpm needs an extra step to approve packages with native build scripts:

 pnpm add -g openclaw@latest